 \subsection{Implementation of Trusted Repeater Network}

-The repeater networks plays an important role in modern networking, therefore a lot of theoretical and practical research has been established \cite{collins2005quantum}, \cite{dur1999quantum}, \cite{yuan2008experimental}, \cite{briegel1998quantum}, but they are still practically not achievable with today's technology \cite{alleaume2014using}, \cite{salvail2010security}.
-Implementing repeater networks requires number of intermediary nodes that are entangled to each other so that entanglement is generated between two far away end nodes with the phenomena of \textit{entanglement swapping} as discussed in \textbf{Section IV-B-2}.
-Each pair of adjacent repeater nodes exchanges the encrypted keys using QKD which allows the far away end nodes to generate their own keys with a assumption that nodes should be trusted.
-But, until recently in bristol work \cite{joshi2020trusted}, trust free nodes are also proved scalable in a city wide quantum network.
-Thus, trusted nodes assumption can be avoided in three ways, firstly by use of measurement device independent QKD \cite{lo2012measurement}, \cite{tang2016measurement}, \cite{hu2018measurement}, multi-path communication techniques such as quantum network coding \cite{hayashi2007quantum} and by use of quantum repeaters \cite{briegel1998quantum}.
-But still, trusted repeater is hot topic of research to overcome distance limitations between QKD nodes.
+The repeater network plays an important role in modern networking and therefore, a lot of theoretical and practical research have been established \cite{collins2005quantum}, \cite{dur1999quantum}, \cite{yuan2008experimental}, \cite{briegel1998quantum}, even if they are still at a developing stage \cite{alleaume2014using}, \cite{salvail2010security}.
+Implementing repeater networks requires number of intermediary nodes that are entangled to each other so that entanglement is generated between two far away end nodes with the phenomena of \textit{entanglement swapping} as discussed in \textbf{Sec. \ref{sec: Sec.
+IV-B}-2}.
+Each pair of adjacent repeater nodes exchange the encrypted keys using QKD which allows the far away end nodes to generate their own keys with a assumption that nodes should be trusted.
+But, until recently in Bristol work \cite{joshi2020trusted}, trust-free nodes are also proved scalable in a city wide quantum network utilizing entanglement-based QKD.
+Thus, trusted nodes assumption can be avoided in three ways, firstly by use of entanglement-based QKD \cite{liu2020entanglement}, measurement-device independent QKD \cite{lo2012measurement}, \cite{tang2016measurement}, \cite{hu2018measurement}, multi-path communication techniques such as quantum network coding \cite{hayashi2007quantum} and by use of quantum repeaters \cite{briegel1998quantum}.
+But still, trusted repeater is a hot topic of research that will be implemented along with trust-free nodes to overcome distance limitations between QKD nodes.